Tips & Recipes For People With Dysphagia

 Main recipe tab: https://www.oakhouse-kitchen.com/recipes-for-dysphagia/

-Thank you Oak House Kitchen (chefs Preston Walker and James Ball) for all of your recipe examples and cooking tips:
+Thank you Oak House Kitchen (chefs Preston Walker and James Ball) for all of your recipes for people with dysphagia.
+They provide great examples and cooking tips:

 https://www.oakhouse-kitchen.com/blog/iddsi-cooking-webinar/ (link to old webinar not working, but text is very helpful).